-The Current Ratio, which expresses the current assets as a proportion to current liabilities, A current ratio in excess of two to one (2:1) is considered to be healthy. eMalahleni as at June 2011 stood at the ratio 3.56:1 as at June 2012 at a ratio of 3.16:1 and, as at June 2013 at a ratio of 2.90:1.
-As at June 2014 the current ratio was at 0.35:1 and at June 2015 the ratio was at 0.36:1.The results are seen as unfavourable in the medium to short-term and must be drastically improved.
+The Current Ratio, which expresses the current assets as a proportion to current liabilities, A current ratio in excess of two to one (2:1) is considered to be healthy. eMalahleni as at June 2015 stood at the ratio 0.32:1 As at June 2016 the current ratio was at 0.31:1 and at June 2017 the ratio was at 0.31:1.
+The results are seen as unfavourable in the medium to short-term and must be drastically improved.
 The operating budget needs to produce yearly operating surpluses to improve our cash back reserves position and all collectable revenue needs to be collected.

 Debtors Turnover Ratio, which have a great impact on the liquidity of the municipality.
-The municipality as at 30 June 2014 took on average 387 days to recover its outstanding debts.
-It slightly decreased to 366 days as at 30 June 2015 and then slightly increased to 387 days as at 30June 2016.
+The municipality as at 30 June 2015 took on average 366 days to recover its outstanding debts.
+It slightly increased to 387 days as at 30 June 2016 and then significantly decreased to 160 days as at 30 June 2017.
 The municipality will attempt to reduce the debtors turnover ratio in (2017/2018 financial year) through employing debt reducing strategies (e.g. encouraging consumers to pay their consumer's accounts, appointing a private company that will do debtor collection, debt factoring and etc.).
 The municipality will ensure that there is decrease in the ratio over the medium and long-term the municipality will attempt to decrease it further in 2016/2017 and 2017/2018 financial to an acceptable norm of 45 days.

-The Collection Rate for the 2016/2017 budget was 80% and for 2017/2018 budget 80% has been anticipated.
-The municipality will enforce revenue enhancement strategies and achieve a 100% collection rate.
+The Collection Rate for the 2017/2018 budget was 80% and for 2018/2019 budget 75% has been anticipated.
+The municipality will enforce revenue enhancement strategies and achieve a 75 collection rate.